umairspn/Author-Identification-System/README.md

 ## My bachelor's capstone

 ### Overview
-A complete desktop-application developed in Python that performs Authorship Attribution.
+A complete desktop-application developed in Python that performs **Authorship Attribution**.
 Given a labeled corpus of newspaper articles, we train a model by extracting stylometry features from text with TF-IDF weighing and stemming techniques, and classify the correct author using cosine similarity, KNN and SVM classifiers.

 ## Dataset